-It impressed me because someone who is not Greek (to my knowing!) sparked a thought in my mind.
-Is filotimo the key ingredient to ending this ‘age of loneliness’?
+But is filotimo the key ingredient to ending this 'age of loneliness'?
 And why hasn’t this been discussed sooner?
+I want to explore.

-In today’s society the commodification of everything runs so very deep.
-We have confused the meaning of a good with a commodity and the value of exchange has triumphed experiential value.
+We have begun to confuse the meaning of a Good with a Commodity, and the value of exchange has triumphed experiential value.
 The exchange of a transaction has dictated the way for many of our most simple interactions.
-“What will this cost me?” and “What will be the exchange in our transaction?” – are some of our thoughts on a sub-conscious level.
+Subconsciously, and even at the forefront we ask, “what will this cost me?" and, "what will be the exchange in our transaction?”.

 The second part, 'timo' simply refers to honour.